build-server-protocol/build-server-protocol/website/generated/specification.md

   /** The capabilities of this build target. */
   capabilities: BuildTargetCapabilities;

+  /** Kind of data to expect in the `data` field.
+If this field is not set, the kind of data is not specified. */ dataKind?: BuildTargetDataKind;

   /** Language-specific metadata about this target.
    * See ScalaBuildTarget as an example. */ data?: BuildTargetData;